Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

    You are left with 3 years to drive.
    ```

-1. Compare the values of myAge and yourAge using if … else.
-Based on the comparison log to console who is older (me or you).
-Use prompt(“Enter your age:”) to get the age as input.
+2. Compare the values of myAge and yourAge using if … else.
+Based on the comparison log output the result to console stating who is older (me or you).
+Use prompt (“Enter your age:”) to get the age as input.

    ```sh
    Enter your age: 30
    You are 5 years older than me.
    ```

-1. If a is greater than b return 'a is greater than b' else 'a is less than b'.
-Try to implement in to ways
+3. If a is greater than b return 'a is greater than b' else 'a is less than b'.
+Try to implement it in two ways:

     - using if else
     - ternary operator.